Jack LaLanne’s Power Juicers are aimed specifically at people who haven’t juiced before.

 Think about long-term value:

-Most of the Jack LaLanne juicers are available within the $50-$75 price range.
+Most of the Jack LaLanne juicers are available within the $50-$75 or so price range.
 Since there’s not a great deal of difference in price between them, we recommend spending a little more upfront to get a better juicer.

 The higher-end models are better built, and have better reliability ratings from previous buyers.
 The Anniversary model also has multiple speeds.